leeunam/Lumina/README.md

 - Customers interact through a simple, user-friendly interface — no blockchain expertise required.

 What makes Lumina unique is its focus on **usability and adoption**.
 Instead of requiring users to understand wallets, private keys, or technical details of blockchain, Lumina integrates seamlessly with a simple and familiar interface, where tokens are received and managed automatically.
 Businesses can configure transparent reward rules, while users experience blockchain benefits without needing technical expertise.

 ---
+## Target Audience

+Lumina is designed for **medium-sized B2C companies in sectors that are still underexplored by digital cashback programs**, such as:

+- Regional supermarkets

+- Pharmacy chains

+- Gyms and fitness centers

+- Affordable healthcare clinics

+- Cafeterias and coffee shops

+These businesses typically face:

+- High customer turnover and strong local competition

+- Limited or ineffective loyalty programs, making them more receptive to innovative solutions

+- Products and services linked to health, recurring consumption, and environmental impact

+Why Lumina fits this niche:

+- Companies can adopt a digital, sustainable loyalty program with minimal barriers

+- Combines Web3 technology, cashback rewards, and carbon credits to differentiate them in the market

+- Provides transparent and automated reward systems, improving customer retention

+- Supports environmental responsibility, appealing to eco-conscious consumers

+In short, these businesses represent the ideal target audience for a digital, sustainable, and easy-to-use loyalty system that drives customer engagement and aligns with modern social and environmental values.

+---